-- The student must apply for any financial aid and complete the Free Application for Federal Student Aid (FAFSA). - Students who receive a scholarship must remain full-time students (12 or more credit hours) for the entire semester.
-(If withdrawing from a course or courses results in a student being enrolled in less than 12 credit hours during the term, or if a student is unofficially withdrawn from a course or courses resulting in that student being enrolled in less than 12 credit hours during the term, the scholarship will be forfeited.
+- Students who receive a scholarship must remain full-time students (12 or more credit hours) for the entire semester.
+(If withdrawing from a course results in a student being enrolled for less than 12 credit hours during the term, or if a student is unofficially withdrawn from a course or courses resulting in that student being enrolled in less than 12 credit hours during the term, the scholarship will be forfeited.
 In the case of a scholarship being forfeited, the amount of the scholarship will be added to the student's statement and the resulting amount will be owed by the student to ABU.
-If a student is withdrawn or is required to withdraw from ABU due to disciplinary action, the scholarship will be forfeited.
-Again, the scholarship amount will be added to the student's account and the resulting amount will be owed by the student to ABU.) - To apply for any Arlington Baptist University academic scholarships, first-time college students must submit the scholarship application along with your final high school GPA and scores from either the SAT or ACT.
+If a student is withdrawn, required to withdraw, or voluntarily withdraws for any reason, the scholarship will be forfeited.
+Again, the scholarship amount will be added to the student's account and the resulting amount will be owed by the student to ABU.) - To apply for any Arlington Baptist University academic scholarships, first-time college students must submit the scholarship application along with your final high school/college GPA (Grade Point Average) and scores from either the SAT (Scholastic Aptitude Test) or ACT (American College Test).